abingdonpta/abingdonpta/content/leadership.md

 description: Leadership of the Abingdon PTA.
 ---

-The PTA leadership as well as role descriptions are listed below.
+The PTA leadership for the 2022-2023 School Year are listed below, as well as role descriptions.
 If you click on a role, you will see a description for that role.

 Please [fill out our volunteer form](https://docs.google.com/forms/d/e/1FAIpQLSdk4KJFIDuigz-EyhdPuWM_GejjZ5rpx9emd6jHxb2xKPQgGA/viewform?usp=sf_link) or reach out to abingdonelementaryPTA@gmail.com if you have interest in one of the vacant roles below.
 We would be delighted for you to join our team!